Lucasbolt/Lucasbolt/README.md

 # "Our greatest glory is not in never falling, but in rising every time we fall." - Confucius

-<h1> Hello, I'm Chisom (mostly known as Lucas) 👋 </h1>
+<h1> Hello, I'm Lucas 👋 </h1>

 ![Banner Image](https://github.com/Lucasbolt/images/blob/main/cyber.jpeg?raw=true)

 I'm a passionate Backend Engineer with a strong interest in blockchain technology, distributed systems, and scalable architecture.
-More importantly, I hope that someday, people's lives will be positively impacted by my work.
+My ultimate aspiration is to bring about a positive transformation in people's lives through my endeavors.

 ## About Me